Title: Family and Medical Leave

 If an employee fails to meet the requirements laid out in this policy, the request for FMLA may be denied or delayed until the requirements are met.

 All campus buildings have posted information on Wisconsin and federal laws.
-Contact Human Resources for additional information.
+Contact Employee Relations for additional information.